vektorious/mbac/README.md

 - calculate the area covered by the bacteria
 - calculate movement rate

-For a more detailed description about how you can contribute check out [CONTRIBUTING.md](https://github.com/vektorious/mbac/blob/master/CONTRIBUTING.md).
+For a more detailed description about how you can contribute check out [CONTRIBUTING.md](https://github.com/vektorious/mbac/blob/master/CONTRIBUTING.md) or join our [gitter channel](https://gitter.im/mbac-project/Lobby).

 Since this project is part of Mozilla Open Leaders Round 5 (and because they are well elaborated) the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) apply to everyone who wants to contribute to this project.